 No one really enjoys the idea of being held responsible for the failures of another.
 Many would say this arrangement doesn’t seem fair.
 Why should we be punished for what Adam did?
 When you really think about it though, it was more than fair.
 Adam was sinless and was the best possible representative for humanity.
 Before the fall, Adam had the ability to sin (posse peccare) and the ability not to sin (posse non peccare).
 In contrast, you and I are now born with a sin nature and don’t have the ability to be perfect.
 Before we are regenerated, we are able to sin (posse peccare) and not able to not sin (non posse non peccare).

-Adam really was a better representative for us than we would be for ourselves–we don’t have the ability to do any better!
-God had placed Adam in a beautiful garden where all of his needs and wants had been met.
-Who more could we have wanted to represent us in the Garden?
+Adam really was a better representative for us than we would be for ourselves because we don’t have the ability to do any better!
+God placed Adam in a beautiful garden where all of his needs and wants had been met.
+He also did not have a sin nature.
+He was the perfect person to represent us in the covenant of works.
 As Sproul once said, “At no time in all of human history have we been more accurately represented than in the Garden of Eden.”

 God’s Remedy for Adam’s Failure